This roasted butternut squash recipe is super simple to make and surprisingly filling. Serve it as a side or a main dish.

 I didn’t have kabocha squash in the house, but we are rich with butternut squash!
-The only ways I’ve ever made butternut squash is stuffed or in soup, so I was excited to try out a new recipe!
+The only ways I’ve ever made butternut squash are stuffed or in soup, so I was excited to try out a new recipe!

-Roasted Butternut Squash with Mushrooms and Scallions
+Roasted Butternut Squash Recipe with Mushrooms and Scallions

-1 butternut squash, cubed with seeds removed
+- 1 butternut squash, cubed with seeds removed

-6 large scallions, diced (Leeks would be stellar, too!
+- 6 large scallions, diced (Leeks would be stellar, too!
 Since the CSA basket had scallions, though, I went with those.)

-8oz mushrooms, cut into large chunks
+- 8 oz. mushrooms, cut into large chunks

-2T olive oil
+- 2 tablespoons olive oil

-Preheat the oven to 425 F.
+- Preheat the oven to 425 F.

-Toss the veggies with the olive oil in a large baking dish.
+- Toss the veggies with the olive oil in a large baking dish.
 Roast for one hour, until the squash is soft, tossing every 20 minutes to make sure everything cooks evenly.